 To schedule the interview, you can call them but the USPTO has also created the USPTO Automated Interview Request (AIR) Form so that you don’t have to waste time scheduling the interview.
 Here are answers to common questions regarding interviews: USPTO interview FAQs

 Written arguments and claim amendments

 The written response may include arguments and amendments to the claims.
-The arguments support the case for patentability of your invention.
+The arguments support the case for the patentability of your invention.
 The written arguments provide the reasons that the examiner should change his or her mind.
 If claim amendments are made then the written arguments should explain the claim amendments and how they overcome the rejection.
-After the telephonic interview is conducted, the written arguments and claim amendments may be formally submitted to the examiner through EFS-web after conducting the telephonic interview.
+After the telephonic interview is conducted, the written arguments and claim amendments may be formally submitted to the examiner through the Patent Center after conducting the telephonic interview.
 The examiner’s feedback is incorporated into the formal response to the office action.